tatey/conformist/README.md

 ### Many Columns

-Maps the first and second columns in the input file to the `:name` key-value pair and implicitly concatenates the values.
+Maps the first and second columns in the input file to `:name`.

 ``` ruby
 column :name, 0, 1